quantixed/p062p035/README.md

 The R/Igor code can be executed with data placed into the `Data` folder of the RProject.

 Fiji scripts for image analysis are included in the `Script` folder of the respective project.

+Raw data (images) are not included for space reasons, only text outputs from image analysis steps.

 ## Development